Labor cost · Scheduling · SPLH · Operations

 These are industry benchmarks.
 Plot your shift number against the band:

 Read the band, not the midpoint.
-A casual dining at $50 SPLH is bleeding.
-A casual dining at $90 SPLH is excellent and probably understaffed.
-The healthy band is wide because concept variance is huge.
+A casual dining room at $50 SPLH is bleeding.
+The same room at $90 SPLH is excellent, and probably understaffed.
+The band is wide on purpose, because the variance between concepts is huge.

 The cut decision at 9pm #